RelevanceDigital/wp-bs4-starter-theme/README.md

 **Installation**

-1. Edit `gulpfile.js` and update the browserSync proxy location to you localhost path
+1. Edit `gulpfile.js` and update the browserSync proxy location to your localhost path
 2. Run `npm install` to install dependencies
 3. Run `gulp install` to copy library scss files into the main scss folder
 4. Run `gulp` to generate compiled assets and watch folders